Shellmates/BSides-Algiers-2k21-CTF-Quals/misc/homer-the-simp-0x1/README.md

 ## Write-up

 This one is pretty straightforward.
-Visit twitter and search for `Homer The Simp`, the [account with the described picture](https://twitter.com/homerthesimp56) (the one with a computer) is the correct one.
+Visit twitter and search for `HomerTheSimp`, you'll notice an [account](https://twitter.com/homerthesimp56) with a distinguishable bio.
 One of Homer's tweets contains a great video link that you should definitely check out, and down on the replies, you find the `sftp password` along with the `flag`.

 Flag: `shellmates{w3_c4ught_h1m_s1mp!ng_l4ds}`